-With respect to CCS (the third technology in the above list), Japan Oil, Gas and Metals National Corporation (JOGMEC) is pursuing efforts to link the technology to enhanced oil recovery (EOR).
-JOGMEC has been engaging in the technical development of EOR since the 1980s, and has implemented a feasibility study in Kuwait and Abu Dhabi, on the entire process of recovering carbon dioxide (CO2) that is released from power stations and injecting it to oil layers to increase crude oil recovery.
-Based on the results of the study, JOGMEC is presently utilizing the knowledge it has accumulated through the technical development of EOR (CO2 injection technology, technology for analysis of fluid behavior in underground oil/gas layers, etc.) to implement technical development and surveys on CCS.
-In addition to CCS, JOGMEC is also pushing forward with technical development and surveys on general environmental conservation issues relating to oil and natural gas development (treatment of oilfield-produced gas and water accompanying oil and natural gas development, etc.).
+With respect to CCS (third technology in above list), Japan Oil, Gas and Metals National Corporation (JOGMEC) is pursuing efforts to link the technology to EOR (enhanced oil recovery).
+JOGMEC has been engaging in the technical development of EOR since the 1980s, and has implemented a feasibility study in Kuwait and Abu Dhabi, on the entire process of recovering carbon dioxide (CO_2) that is released from power stations and injecting it to oil layers to increase crude oil recovery.
+Based on results of the study, JOGMEC is presently utilizing the knowledge it has accumulated through the technical development of EOR (CO_2 injection technology, technology for analysis of fluid behavior in underground oil/gas layers, etc.) to implement technical development and surveys on CCS.
+In addition to CCS, JOGMEC is also pushing forward with technical development and surveys on general environmental conservation issues relating to oil and natural gas development, etc.).